oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Customer Lockbox | Enable | This is to ensure that Microsoft support engineers cannot access the agency's content to perform a service operation without the agency's explicit approval.
+Customer Lockbox | Enable | This is to ensure that Microsoft support engineers cannot access the organisation's content to perform a service operation without the organisation's explicit approval.

 ## Office 365 Connectivity